Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-82-moving-forward.md

 *That* cavemonkey was quite possibly the most ideal possible HEAT operator *ever,* just waiting to happen.
 It really would come down to his schooling, and how well they got a handle on his training and nutrition, all that... but he was promising. *Nobody* had his combination of fast, strong, and tough in a usefully compact actually-a-monkey frame.
 Dude was their Donkey Kong.
 And actually starting to embarrass them all on the training courses.

 For now, anyway.
-Firth was competitive as *hell* and give him a goal he cared about…
+Firth was competitive as *hell* and give him a goal he cared about...

 He grinned fiercely, "I’mma make him my bitch on the course, too!
 See ‘ya tomorrow, ‘Horse."

 *"Hasta luego."*

 Welp!
 His Official Meathead Successor had been appointed and judged worthy.
 Which was... tolerable.
 Adam woulda preferred to not be passing the torch at all, but he had to and that was the end of it.
 He’d saved a lot of lives in doing it, though.
-And, really…He was okay with that.
+And, really...
+He was okay with that.
 Hell, maybe there’d be more lives in the future.

 He was changing, and it sucked... but he wasn’t done yet.